nephio-project/docs/user-guide/exercises.md

 - Access to the Nephio UI as described in the installation guide

 Access to Gitea, used in the demo environment as the Git provider, is optional.
-Later in the exercises, we will also access the free5gc Web UI.
+Later in the exercises, you will also access the free5gc Web UI.

 ## Step 1: Create the Regional cluster